Course Outline

 File I/O for Government

-Objective: Explore low-level data import and export functions in MATLAB that provide precise control over text and binary file I/O, essential for government tasks.
+Objective: Explore MATLAB's low-level data import and export functions, which provide precise control over text and binary file I/O, essential for government data management.

 Note that the actual delivered content might be subject to minor discrepancies from the outline above without prior notification.